albumentations-team/albumentations.ai/mkdocs/src/docs/faq.md

 In this case, `Resize` has a 90% chance to be applied.
 This is because there is a 90% chance for `Compose` to be applied (p=0.9).
 If `Compose` is applied, then `Resize` is applied with 100% probability `(p=1.0)`.

+To visualize:
+- Probability of `Compose` being applied: 0.9
+- Probability of `Resize` being applied given `Compose` is applied: 1.0
+- Effective probability of `Resize` being applied: 0.9 * 1.0 = 0.9 (or 90%)

 This means that the effective probability of Resize being applied is the product of the probabilities of Compose and Resize, which is `0.9 * 1.0 = 0.9` or 90%.

 Here’s another example: